soilspectroscopy/ossl-manual/docs/025-modeling.md

                         ylim=c(0,100), spc.type = "visnir", ossl.pca.visnir = ossl.pca.visnir)
 ```

-This models is similar to MIR model, but the accuracy plot indicates that the accuracy
+This model is similar to the MIR model, but the accuracy plot indicates that the accuracy
 might be significantly lower:

 <div class="figure">